Terreii/use-pouchdb/docs/api/use-all-docs.md

      - The rows are returned in the same order as in the supplied `keys` array.
      - The row for a deleted document will have the revision ID of the deletion, and an extra key `deleted: true` in the `value` property.
-     - The row for a nonexistent document will just contain an `error` property with the value `"not_found"`.
+     - The row for a nonexistent document will only contain an `error` property with the value `"not_found"`.
      - For more details, see the [`db.allDocs() documentation`](https://pouchdb.com/api.html#batch_fetch) or the [CouchDB query options documentation](https://docs.couchdb.org/en/stable/api/ddoc/views.html#db-design-design-doc-view-view-name).
    - `options.update_seq?: boolean` - Include an `update_seq` value indicating which sequence id of the underlying